 - 1) Try to be timely.
 We have very little time in this course and must be very conscientious in our use of it.
 Though the class structure is primarily oriented toward lecture, I strongly encourage questions, ideas, and discussions.
 Take an active role in the process and you will get far more from the experience.
-I present most of the material with the aid of PowerPoint technology.
-I do not post the lectures online, or make them available anywhere outside class.
-If you are not adept at note taking (which is a form of shorthand through paraphrasing), you might want to check out this website: https://learningcenter.unc.edu/tips-andtools/effective-note-taking-in-class/ Also, I have no problem with small sound-recording devices.
-Please, no image recording. - 2) Exams: There will be four examinations, each weighted at 12.5% of the course grade.
+Most of the material is presented with the aid of spiffy PowerPoint technology, and I move fairly quickly.
+If you are not adept at note-taking (which is a form of shortening through paraphrasing), I have no problem with small recording devices.
+I do not post the lectures (i.e., PowerPoints) online, or make them available anywhere outside class. - 2) Exams: There will be four examinations, each weighted at 12.5% of the course grade.
 The exams consist primarily of multiple choice and essay questions.
-If you know you're going to miss an exam for an official university activity (as evidenced by an email from the provost's office excusing a student), schedule the exam with me prior to your scheduled departure.
-If you miss an exam for any other reason, you may take a (more difficult) make-up exam (time permitting) at a 20% point reduction. - 3) Quizzes: There will be occasional, unannounced quizzes.
+Missed exams cannot be made up without an email from the provost's office excusing a student for an official university activity. - 3) Quizzes: There will be occasional, unannounced quizzes.
 The purpose of the quizzes is to help you keep up on the readings and to provide you with sample test questions.
 Each quiz accounts for 1% of your final grade.
 The quizzes are graded on a modified curve.
-There are NO make-up quizzes. - 4) Review: You will submit a written review of the PLNU (Salomon Theatre) Fall production, The Shakers of Mt.
-Lebanon Will Hold a Peace Conference This Month (November 14-16, 21-23) The format of the review will be according to the MLA Style Manual and will be two typed double-spaced pages (1" margins, font size: #12 Times New Roman).
+There are NO make-up quizzes. - 4) Reviews: Each student will be responsible for a written review of the PLNU (Salomon Theatre) Spring Semester production.
+The format of the review will be according to the MLA Style Manual and will be two typed double-spaced pages (1" margins, font size: #12 Times New Roman).
 The review will critically and subjectively examine all the pertinent artistic and craft-elements of the production (as discussed in class) and will assess their effectiveness within the overall endeavor.
 The review will account for 10% of your final grade.
-See attached review for example. - 5) Critique: You will analyze Waiting for Godot, by Samuel Becket, and/or Much Ado about Nothing by William Shakespeare, and/or Hamlet by William Shakespeare, in a written historical/critical or rhetorical critique.
-You will format according to the MLA Style Manual: three typed double-spaced pages (1" margins, font size: #12 Times New Roman).
-The critique will develop an argument in which a play is analyzed as to its effect on society, or its underlying meaning, or its philosophical thrust, or its religious implications, or its historical context, etc. The critique will account for 15% of your final grade.
-I will discuss this more fully in class. - 6) SceneFest: Each student will participate in the staging and presentation of an original scene.
-You will base you ensemble scenes (loosely) on Much Ado about Nothing, or Hamlet, or Waiting for Godot (or a combination).
-To the degree that you are able, given the obvious restraints, you will incorporate all the components of the process (i.e. students will be directors, playwrights, actors, designers, etc.).
-These are group projects and will require some time commitment outside of class; therefore, cooperation with the ensemble will be considered in grading.
-SceneFest counts for at 20% of your course grade, but lack of participation in SceneFest will result in failure of the course.
-SceneFest will be discussed more fully in class.

-PLEASE NOTE: I offer NO extra credit in this course (or any other), nor any additional work that can augment your grade.
-Your grade will be based on the course assignments.
-There will be no "bumping up" of grades at the end of the semester; so please don't email me asking for this kind of accommodation.
+See attached review for example. - 5) Critique: Each student will analyze Waiting for Godot, by Samuel Becket, Much Ado about Nothing by William Shakespeare, and Hamlet by William Shakespeare, in a written historical/critical or rhetorical essay.
+I will post the prompts on Canvas where you will write your responses.
+Each essay is worth 5% of you grade. - SceneFest: Each student will participate in the staging and presentation of an original scene.
+Each scene will consist of an ensemble scene related to/based on Much Ado about Nothing, or Hamlet, or Waiting for Godot (or a combination).
+To the degree that we are able given the obvious restraints, we will incorporate all the components of the process (i.e. students will be directors, playwrights, actors, designers, etc.).
+These are group projects and will require some time commitment outside of class, therefore, cooperation with the ensemble will be considered in grading.
+The group project is weighted at 20% of the course grade, but lack of participation in SceneFest will result in failure of the course.
+SceneFest will be discussed more fully in class. - 7) There is NO extra credit in this course, nor any additional work that can augment your grade.
+There will be no "bumping up" of grades at the end of the semester, so please don't write me a flattering email me asking for this kind of accommodation.
+My policy on final grade rounding is: if you are within 0.5% of the next grade, I round up.
+Therefore, 89.55 becomes an A-; 89.48 remains a B+.
+Please refer to this BEFORE you email me at the end of the semester.